yahya-cloud/schedule-e-hamdard/README.md

 ### Setting up Frontend

-To setup the frontend of application navigate to '/frontend/example.env', you will see the below given code which are the enviorment variable for frontend, as this web-app usses [Crypto](https://cryptojs.gitbook.io/docs/) the first three to decypt the string using [crypto](https://cryptojs.gitbook.io/docs/) <strong>Please make sure ALGORITHM, IV_LENGTH, ENCRYPTION_KEY are same as .env vars in backend</strong>.
+To setup the frontend of application navigate to '/frontend/example.env', you will see the below given code, as this web-app usses [Crypto](https://cryptojs.gitbook.io/docs/) the first three variables are required to decypt/encrypt the string using [crypto](https://cryptojs.gitbook.io/docs/).
+Create new file in frontend folder name it ".env", copy paste the content of "exapmle.env" to ".env". <strong>Please make sure ALGORITHM, IV_LENGTH, ENCRYPTION_KEY are same as .env vars in backend</strong>.

 <ul>
      <li>REACT_APP_ALGORITHM: Algorithim that is used to decrpt the string using crypto </li>